dinarrow/dinarrow.github.io/_posts/2020-08-22-strong_typing_and_data_interfacing.md

 A significant benefit of using the get/set functions is that it encourages the use on Strong Typing in other parts of the code resulting in a style where primitive and ambiguous type ( int, double, std::string) are used for calculation and/or efficiency reasons only and are converted to strong types as soon as possible.
 This helps avoid the clasical issues of mis-ordered or mis-understood variables being used.

+Note that this does not mean that getters and setters will never be written.
+In the example above the Team method was written because some of the locations it was called required the full Namespace to be written each time.
+Using the Class Method Arguement Dependent Lookup (ADL) allows the correct function to be located based on the class.
+This need is however mitigated by the following.

-Further it is possible to write both the following
+It is also possible to write both the following

 ```c++
 	Type value = instance;
 ...
     instance=value;
 ```
-This is because the instance (Class) and only one Data value of the Type so the get/set methods required can be automatically determined.
-This can significantly reduce both the typing required and functions to be remember.
+This is because the instance (Class) has only one Data value of the Type so the get/set methods required can be automatically determined via ADL.
+This can significantly reduce both the typing (keystrokes) required and the number of specific functions to be remembered.
 Once the value it typed no further specialized functions are required to read or write data.

-Finally this can be extended to other operators
+Finally this feature can be extended to other operators
 ```c++
 	Type value;
 	value == instance;